Payment Frequency, Does It Really Make A Difference?

 New Mortgage Changes Decoded

-General Tim Hill, MBA 20 Oct
+General 20 Oct

 This week, OSFI (Office of the Superintendent of Financial Institutions) announced that effective January 1, 2018 the new Residential Mortgage Underwriting Practices and Procedures (Guidelines B-20) will be applied to all Federally Regulated Lenders.
 Note that this currently does not apply to Provincially Regulated Lenders (Credit Unions) but it is possible they will abide by and follow these guidelines when they are placed in to effect on January 1, 2018.